RahmaSabry89/MovieApp-1/README.md

 add_like store the liked movie i select in local storage

-At the end of the project, following topics are to be covered;
+At the end of the project, following topics are to be covered:

 HTML
 CSS
 JS